VolkovLabs/volkovlabs.io/blog/2022-09-13-grafana-variables/index.md

 ![Types of Grafana dashboard variables](edit.png)

+## Dashboard variables.
+Types

 Any dashboard variable is a one-dimensional array of data elements.
 They could be:

 ### Hard-coded

 Meaning setup when you create a variable.
 The types for these are:
 - Constant.
 It is one value.
-Example: 1.
+Example: `1`.
 - Custom.
 It is many values.
-Example: 1, 2, 3, 56.
+Example: `1, 2, 3, 56`.
 - Interval.
 It is a built-in Grafana type designed to use as a time interval parameter.
 Examples are `500ms`, `30m`, `1h`, `6h`, `1d`, `14d`, etc.

 ### Text box